-Place all of your truffles in a plate and roll in raw cacao powder or raw chocolate nibs so that they are well coated.
-You can also use other toppings such as shredded coconut flakes or chopped nuts.
+Place all of your truffles in a plate and roll in your preferred toppings so that they are well coated.

-Refrigerate the truffles for about 1 hour or until ready to consume.
-Refrigerating helps to keep them solid.
+Refrigerate the truffles for about 1 hour or until ready to consume (sometimes, I stick them in the freezer for 20 min so they are ready to serve sooner).
+Refrigerating helps to keep the truffles solid.